antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 ### <a id="implement"></a>Implementation goals and details

-#### Goal
+#### Context and Goals

-The main goal of this work is to improve UDF creation in .NET for Spark through a set of convenience APIs introducing the Microsoft.Data.Analysis DataFrame.

 Let's start off with some context about data-sharing in Spark UDFs.
 Apache Spark streams data to most modern UDFs in the [Apache Arrow][10] format.
 Apache Arrow provides a standardized, language-independent format for working with data in-memory.
 It's designed for high-performance, efficient analysis through its columnar memory format, and it provides libraries and zero-copy messaging for communication across processes.

 Because Spark streams data to UDFs in the Arrow format, a user writing a UDF needs to understand the Arrow format when working with their data, such as how to read Arrow columns, write to Arrow columns, and unwrap an Arrow RecordBatch (which is a set of rows of equal-length columns that holds data we wish to analyze).
 Using Arrow can involve lengthy code and taking the time to learn about Arrow formatting and RecordBatches to integrate them correctly in an application.

-Our integration of Microsoft.Data.Analysis DataFrames provides support for Arrow-formatted data out-of-the-box.
+The main goal of the work described in this blog post is to improve UDF creation in .NET for Spark through a set of convenience APIs introducing the Microsoft.Data.Analysis DataFrame.
+Our convenience APIs provide support for Arrow-formatted data out-of-the-box by using Microsoft.Data.Analysis DataFrames rather than traditional Spark DataFrames.
 Now developers no longer need to work with the Apache Arrow format or RecordBatches directly and can instead stick with the data formats they already understand!

 #### Details

-Prior to this work, users often needed to enumerate an Arrow RecordBatch to work with columns in a UDF.
-RecordBatch creation and usage can be quite lengthy and disrupt the flow of a user's app since a RecordBatch is an Arrow-based object, not a standard Spark object.
+Prior to this work, users needed to enumerate an Arrow RecordBatch to work with columns in a UDF.
+RecordBatch creation and usage can disrupt the flow of a user's app since it can be lengthy and involves an Arrow-based object, not a standard Spark object.
 But now, our convenience APIs automatically wrap data that would've been stored in a RecordBatch in a Microsoft.Data.Analysis DataFrame instead.
-Our wrapping doesn’t involve copying data, ensuring performance remains high as our ease of coding also improves.
-We can use the newly introduced convenience APIs to start reading, writing, and manipulating our data all through DataFrames rather than RecordBatches!
+Our wrapping doesn’t involve copying data, thus ensuring performance remains high as our ease of coding also improves.
+We can use the newly introduced convenience APIs to start reading, writing, and manipulating our data all through DataFrames rather than RecordBatches.

-In the goals section above, we mentioned that Spark streams data to most UDFs in the Arrow format.
+In the goals section above, we mentioned that Spark streams data to *most* UDFs in the Arrow format.
 There are a few kinds of Spark UDFs: pickling, scalar, and vector, and our convenience APIs specifically apply to the latter two.

-Pickling UDFs are an older, traditional Spark UDF.
+Pickling UDFs are an older version of Spark UDFs.
 They leverage pickle serialization to convert data between a JVM object to a Spark-usable pickle object.
 Once a column is specified for processing, a pickling UDF will take each of its rows, apply the given functionality, and then add a new column, resulting in quite a bit of overhead.

 By contrast, scalar and vector UDFs leverage Arrow serialization rather than pickling.
 By using Arrow, these UDFs can reap the benefits of an in-memory columnar format for data analysis, and the data transfer is more efficient.